justADeni/SoulGraves/README.md

 - Soul Graves will avoid spawning a soul in liquids, the void, and non-solid blocks
 - Players can have multiple souls possible at the same time
 - Option to only let owners retrieve their souls
-- Option to make it so souls destroy items or XP when they burst
+- Option to toggle if souls drop items or xp when they burst
 - Customizable XP return percentages
-- Customizable messages
+- Customizable messages with MiniMessage support
 - Customizable sounds
-- Minimessage support
+- Custom Event API

 ## GIFs
 A stable soul waiting to be collected: